skx/aws-utils/README.md

 	csv-instances   Export a summary of running instances. help            Show usage information.
-	instances       Export a summary of running instances. sg-grep         Security-Group Grep
+	instances       Export a summary of running instances. rotate-keys     Rotate your AWS access keys.
+	sg-grep         Security-Group Grep
-	whitelist-self  Update security-groups with your external IP. whoami          Show the current AWS user or role name.
+	version         Show the version of this binary. whitelist-self  Update security-groups with your external IP. whoami          Show the current AWS user or role name.
 ```